 Citizens Academy is a free, hands-on, interactive public information program that allows citizens an insight into City services and the functions of City departments.
 The class size in limited to the first 30 residents that sign-up because of the interactive nature of the program.

-The Citizens Academy program will consist of six (6), two (2) hour evening sessions, with one session per month.
-The program will be held on the fourth Wednesday of each month, beginning on February 23, 2011.
+The Citizens Academy program will consist of six (6), two (2) hour evening sessions, every Thursday, beginning on February 25, 2016.

 All sessions, unless otherwise noted, are from 6-8 p.m. and will be held in the City Commission Chambers at City Hall, 228 South Massachusetts Avenue (Arrive a little early to enjoy pizza and refreshments).
 During the course, several sessions will meet away from City Hall.